Morgth/Intelligent-Systems/README.txt

 IEEE format papers order references by order of appearance, not alphabetically.
-Yet since the Intelligent Systems module leader instructed to write references alphabetically in the academic writing guide for this module, that is how referenced are ordered in my paper.
+Yet since the Intelligent Systems module leader instructed to write references alphabetically in the academic writing guide for this module, that is how references are ordered in my paper.